adrien-bon/bevy_ecs_tiled/book/src/FAQ.md

 You may encounter bugs, missing features, or breaking changes as the API evolves.
 However, the project follows [semantic versioning](https://semver.org/) and provides a migration guide for each breaking change (for example, when a new Bevy release is supported).

+I try to list all known limitations and bugs of the crate as [Github issues](https://github.com/adrien-bon/bevy_ecs_tiled/issues).

 ---

 ## What kind of maps are supported?